 Include income in the category checked above Part I that is taxable by the United States and is from sources within the country entered on line g.
 You must include income even if it is not taxable by that foreign country.
 Identify the type of income on the dotted line next to line 1a.
-On your Form 1116 for passive category income, passive income that is treated as general category income because it is high-taxed should be entered as a negative number.
 Do not include any earned income excluded on Form 2555, Foreign Earned Income, or Form 2555-EZ, Foreign Earned Income Exclusion.

 Example.
 If you received dividends (passive category income) and wages (general category income) from foreign sources, you must complete two Forms 1116.
 On one Form 1116, check box a (passive category income), enter the dividends on line 1a, and write "Dividends" on the dotted line.
-On the other Form 1116, check box box (general category income), enter on line 1a wages not excluded on Form 2555 or Form 2555-EZ, and write "Wages" on the dotted line.
+On the other Form 1116, check box b (general category income), enter on line 1a wages not excluded on Form 2555 or Form 2555-EZ, and write "Wages" on the dotted line.
 Complete Parts I, II, and III of each Form 1116.
-Then, complete Part IV on the Form 1116 with the largest amount entered on line 21.
+Then, complete Part IV on the Form 1116 with the larger amount entered on line 21.